Equivariant Filter for Relative Attitude and Target's Angular Velocity Estimation

 Barbier and Gao \cite{barbier_relative_2023} present an EKF-based method for relative pose estimation in a scenario with an unknown uncooperative target.
 Assuming feature detection and tracking, a cascade of Error-State Kalman Filters (ESKF) first estimates the chaser's trajectory and attitude, along with the target's shape, and then tracks the position and attitude of the target.
 The filter is validated in simulation, though no formal analysis is offered.
-In \cite{parreira_pose_2024}, Parreira et al. propose an eXogenous Kalman Filter (XKF) for relative pose estimation of uncooperative targets.
+In \cite{parreira_pose_2024}, Parreira et al. propose an eXogenous Kalman Filter (XKF) to estimate the relative pose, linear and angular velocities, and moment-of-inertia ratios of uncooperative targets.
 An XKF is a two-stage nonlinear estimator, composed of a globally convergent observer cascaded with an EKF-like filter \cite{johansen_fossen_xkf_2017}.
-Given sufficiently exciting target rotational motion, this filter offers convergence guarantees, near-optimal performance, and can estimate a scaled version of the target’s inertia tensor.
+The authors conclude that, given sufficiently exciting target rotational motion, this filter offers convergence guarantees and near-optimal performance.
 Monte Carlo simulations are used to evaluate the filter's performance, which is observed to be similar to that of an EKF.